MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

     :::image type="content" source="../../../assets/images/notification-bot/notification-timer-triggered.png" alt-text="sample of timer triggered notification":::

-  * When you select `http` trigger, it's hit by HTTP request, and the default implementation sends an Adaptive Card to Teams.
+  * When you select `http` trigger, the HTTP request triggers the notification, and the default implementation sends an Adaptive Card to Teams.
 You can change this event by customizing `src/*Trigger.ts`.
 This implementation can call an API to retrieve events, data, or both, which can send an Adaptive Card as required.

     :::image type="content" source="../../../assets/images/notification-bot/notification-http-triggered.png" alt-text="sample of HTTP triggered notification":::